onethinx/FarmBug_Workshop/Part_3_Implementing_LoRaWAN/README.md

 		if (adcResult_Light > 4000) adcResult_Light = 4000;
 		loraPacket.lightLevel = (4000 - adcResult_Light) / 30;
 ```
 4. The raw ADC values for the temperature are not linear, so a nifty look up and interpolation function would come in handy.
-Add this code + function just before the main loop:
+Add this brilliant code + function just before the main loop:
 ```
 #define		NTC_THopen		4000	// Threshold to return OPEN (approx -25C)
 #define		NTC_THshort		300		// Threshold to return SHORT